 |

 Once again, outcome image is tailored for your purpose.
 By splitting build in two, you also benefit from docker caching which only builds what needs to be.
 Last but not least, you gain paralellization for free thanks to docker dependency algorithm.
-As build1
+As build1 and build2 are independent, they can be processed accordingly.

 This approach obviously shines when you have to aggregate heterogenous content.
 Materializing dedicated swimlanes allows for contextual optimization.